-We look forward to your participation in this course and will be available throughout the term, during class and office hours, to assist you.
-Please note the instructor often does not use a microphone so please sit near the front of the class.
+I look forward to your participation in this course and will be available throughout the term, during class and office hours, to assist you.
+Please note the instructor often does not use a microphone so please sit near the front of the class if you have difficulty hearing the lectures.
+Students wanting to make any type of recording in class must first receive written permission of the instructor.
+All recordings must be destroyed by the last day of this term.